Vlink

 • Unfamiliar routes

-• Delays in figuring out solutions
+• Delays in finding solutions

 • Weather conditions